Assistance programs Ottawa County MI.

-Mel Trotter Ministries, Grand Rapids Michigan ((616) 454-8249) - This center provides clothing, emergency food, groceries and household items for families and individuals in need.
+Mel Trotter Ministries, Grand Rapids Michigan (Call (616) 454-8249) - This center provides clothing, emergency food, groceries and household items for families and individuals in need.
 A free food pantry provides a 21-meal food box to help meet nutritional needs.
 Occasionally has baby formula and baby food to offer.

 The People Center also offers a 3-day supply of food, canned foods, frozen meats and dry good products.
 Get free dairy, gluten free food, paper products, infant milk and more today.
 Call (616) 844-6710.
 The pantry is at 307 E Exchange St, Spring Lake, MI 49456.

 If the two centers above can’t provide the services you need, then there are other emergency food banks and hunger prevention resources.
 They offer everything from free groceries or meals (from soup kitchens) to government aid such as food stamps, summer snacks for kids, and other assistance.
 Locate more Ottawa County free food pantries.